 Macy’s Herald Square • 151 West 34th St

-This was our first time doing visiting New York around Thanksgiving, but it definitely won’t be the last.
+This was our first time doing visiting New York City around Thanksgiving, but it definitely won’t be the last.
 There’s no place in the world quite like the Big Apple, and the holiday season is arguably the best time to visit.
-We hope to find more places to add to our route in coming years to make this the ultimate NYC Christmas walking tour! –Bret Love; photos by Bret Love, Mary Gabbett & Allie Love
+We hope to find more places to add to our route in coming years to make this the ultimate do-it-yourself Christmas in NYC walking tour! –Bret Love; photos by Bret Love, Mary Gabbett & Allie Love

 The co-founder of Green Global Travel and Green Travel Media, Bret Love is a journalist with over 21 years of experience.
 He’s been published in over 100 publications, including American Way, the Atlanta Journal-Constitution, National Geographic, Rolling Stone and Yahoo Travel.
 In recent years he has emerged as an in-demand public speaker and teacher, covering topics from branding and content marketing to responsible travel and how DMOs can work with travel bloggers.
 He’s also a prominent travel industry marketing strategist, managing content, social media and influencer marketing for companies such as Discover Corps and International Expeditions.

-If you enjoyed our post on the NYC Christmas free walking tour, you might also like:
+If you enjoyed our post on the Christmas in NYC free walking tour, you might also like: